lexzer42/Beginner-React.js-Coding/README.md

 El código utiliza interfaces de TypeScript para definir los tipos de los datos recibidos de la API y las funciones que se utilizan.
 También utiliza referencias para mantener una función actualizada que se utiliza al cargar más usuarios.

-English

-This code is a React application written in TypeScript.
-The application displays a counter and allows it to be incremented by clicking a button.
-It also fetches random user information using the "randomuser.me" API and displays a list of users.
-Clicking another button loads more users.
-Additionally, there is a button that shows or hides the user list.

-The application uses states to store the counter, the page number for making API requests, the user information, and the state that controls whether the user list is shown.
-It uses effects to make an initial API request and every time the page number is updated.

-The code uses TypeScript interfaces to define the types of data received from the API and the functions used.
-It also uses references to keep a function up to date that is used when loading more users.

 Como usar

 1. Primero, asegúrate de tener npm instalado en tu máquina.
 Si no lo tienes, puedes descargarlo e instalarlo desde la página oficial (https://www.npmjs.com/get-npm).